falkaer/the-guide/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 ??? note "Answer"

     We had two pointers and forgot to ```free``` using the base pointer, ```base_integer_array```.
-    This is [undefined behavior][24], which means that there are literally no definitions of what will happen.
+    This is [undefined behavior][https://en.wikipedia.org/wiki/Undefined_behavior], which means
+    that there are literally no definitions of what will happen.
 It is really bad.
-What we should have done was this.
+What we should have done was this -

     === "C"
         ```c